Deji Oduwole

-Adedeji Olanrewaju Oduwole (born August 23, 1987) is a former professional defensive lineman for the Winnipeg Blue Bombers of the Canadian Football League.
+Adedeji Olanrewaju Oduwole (born August 23, 1987) is a Canadian former professional football defensive lineman for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
 He signed with the Blue Bombers as an undrafted free agent on March 30, 2010.
-He played college football for the Saint Mary's Huskies in 2005 before transferring to the University of Calgary to play for the Dinos from 2007-2009.
+He played college football for the Saint Mary's Huskies in 2005 before transferring to the University of Calgary to play for the Dinos from 2007 to 2009.
 Oduwole is also an active member of the community.

 After his playing career, Oduwole became a chef, and appeared on season 7 of Beat Bobby Flay, where he won the first round, but lost to Bobby Flay in the second round.